Understanding alerts¶

 - What changed — e.g.

-meta robotswent fromindex,follow→noindex,nofollow - Where — which page, which template
+meta robotswent fromindex,follow→noindex,nofollow - Where — which page, which test

 - When — timestamp of the check